madiej6/ExtractBuildingFootprints/readme.md

-## Introduction
+# ExtractBuildingFootprints

-This code will convert the Microsoft building footprints from geojson format to shapefile format using open source Python libraries.
+Download Microsoft building footprints their source in [github](https://github.com/Microsoft/USBuildingFootprints) to a DuckDB database using open source Python libraries.

 ## Instructions: